 Why partner with Child Saving Institute?

-We offer one-on-one ongoing support including bi-weekly home visits by a Foster Care Specialist, ongoing educational opportunities and connections with experienced foster parents...a team of people working together with you.
+We offer one-on-one ongoing support including home visits by a Foster Care Specialist, ongoing educational opportunities and connections with experienced foster parents...a team of people working together with you to ensure success and healthy relationships.
 Perhaps most important, you have access to an experienced, caring staff who are available to answer your phone calls any time of the day or night.
-We not only care about kids--we care about you and your success as a family.
+We not only care about kids — we care about you and your success as a family.

 To be a Child Saving Institute foster parent you must be:

-- Be a resident of Douglas or Sarpy County
+Be a resident of Douglas or Sarpy counties